-Expanded metal for external claddings
+Expanded metal claddings for modern facades

-Therefore, the metal sheets used for external cladding are made of:
+The metal sheets used for external cladding are made of:

 • aluminium;